RumbleDB/rumble-test-suite/README.md

 # Usage
 There is a pipeline setup that allows you to run the testsuite against any branch in the gitlab rumble repo.
 To run the tests against your branch follow these steps:
 1. In the gitlab webinterface on the left, go to build -> pipelines and choose "new pipeline" in the top right
 2. Add a variable with the *input variable key* ``TESTED_BRANCH`` and the *input variable value* of your branch name that you want to test.
+Default is ``master``
+3. Optionally add a variable ``TESTED_PARSER`` with the value "xquery" if you want to test the XQuery parser.
+By default it tests the JSONiq parser.
-3. Click "run pipeline"
+4. Click "run pipeline"

 This will run the pipeline with all the tests.
 To view your results, go to build -> pipelines and click on the status of the newest pipeline.
 Now you will see a tab called tests at the top which you can click on to see all the results of all the different parts of the testsuite.